-In a remarkable step, intensifying his efforts to repair and strengthen relations with the Gulf countries, after the Ukrainian crisis highlighted the importance of oil producers, US President Joe Biden sent a delegation that includes all the stars of American politics to the UAE, yesterday, to offer condolences on the death of its president Former Khalifa bin Zayed.
+In a remarkable step, intensifying his efforts to repair and strengthen relations with the Gulf countries, following the Ukrainian crisis highlighted the importance of oil producers, US President Joe Biden sent a delegation that includes all the stars of American politics to the UAE, yesterday, to offer condolences on the death of its president Former Khalifa bin Zayed.

 The US delegation, headed by Vice President Kamla Harris, included nearly all of Biden’s national security aides, from the secretaries of state and defense and the head of the CIA to senior White House officials.